-- All patients had a named GP who supported them in whatever setting they lived, whether it was at home or in a care home or supported living scheme. - The practice was responsive to the needs of older patients, and offered home visits and urgent appointments for those with enhanced needs.
-The GP and practice nurse also accommodated home visits for those who had difficulties getting to the practice due to limited local public transport availability.
+- All patients had a named GP who supported them in whatever setting they lived. - The practice was responsive to the needs of older patients, and offered home visits and urgent appointments for those with enhanced needs.
+The GP and practice nurse also accommodated home visits for those who had difficulties getting to the practice due to limited local public transport availability. - All patients aged 75 or over had received a full assessment of their health needs in the preceding 12 months. - There was a medicines delivery service for housebound patients.